 Because the feng shui salt water cure will absorb and accumulate a lot of negative energy, care should be taken with its disposal.
 Do not cleanse the bowl and the coins, but rather properly discard the whole cure.

-In some homes this cure needs to be replaced every couple of months, and in other homes just once or twice a year is enough.
-Keep an eye on your salt water cure, and it if looks like it has done a lot of work (like the one pictured above), then replace it with a new one.
+In some homes, this cure needs to be replaced every couple of months, and in other homes just once or twice a year is enough.
+Keep an eye on your salt water cure, and it if looks like it has done a lot of work, then replace it with a new one.

 06 of 06